 The best gardens have plants that add shape, color and overall decor in all seasons.
 Spring and summer can be pretty easy to fill your gardens with color, especially if you use annuals.
-However, it can take a bit more planning on your part to keep your flower beds looking great during the late summer and well into fall.
+However, it can take a bit more planning on your part to keep your flower beds looking great during the late summer and well into the fall.

 Perennials have always been looked to for color that will last over several seasons.
 Shrubs will add color and shape to the general landscape making it more eye catching.

-Carefully selecting perennials and shrubs to plant that will add color during late summer and fall can freshen up your garden without you actually needing to any add additional plants.
+Carefully selecting perennials and shrubs to plant that will add color during late summer and fall can freshen up your garden without you actually needing to any add additional annual plants.

-Black Eyed Susans are garden favourites that start flowering in the summer and continue well into late fall.
+Black Eyed Susans are garden favorites that start flowering in the summer and continue well into late fall.
 Their golden petals and dark centers add dramatic contrast to any garden.

 Coneflowers (or Echinaccea) have bright colourful petals and centers.
 They will begin flowering in late June and will continue right up until frost.
 Bees and butterflies are attracted to these colourful plants.

 Coral Bells are grown mainly for their foliage, although their tiny flowers are quite pretty.
 They can be planted in sun or shade and as the season gets cooler their colors will become more bright and vibrant.

 Hibiscus is another perennial flower that will add colour to the garden in late summer to early fall.
 Blooms can be as big as 6-8” across.